deepa180401/deepa180401/README.md

 # Hello:wave: , I'm Deepa:blush:

-:point_right: A passionate and self-motivated undergraduate student in B.Tech(IT)
+:point_right: A passionate and self-motivated undergraduate student in B.Tech(IT)<br>

+🌱 Open to learn new things.<br>

+:hourglass_flowing_sand: Waiting for new oppportunitites.

 📫 How to reach me **deepaphalswal@gmail.com**